 Google for Nonprofits is a partnership program designed by Google to provide free communication and fundraising tools to qualifying nonprofits.
 These tools are available to any 501(c)(3) that meets Google’s eligibility requirements.

 Google for Nonprofits includes:

-Microsoft for Nonprofits is a new series of digital solutions offered by Microsoft to help small nonprofits digitally transform their marketing, communications, and outreach strategies online.
-This offering was designed by the team at Microsoft with small nonprofits of fewer than 10 employees in mind.
+Microsoft for Nonprofits is a new series of digital solutions offered by Microsoft to help small nonprofits transform their marketing, communications, and outreach strategies online.
+The team designed this offering at Microsoft with small nonprofits of fewer than 10 employees in mind.